Acyclotopes and Tocyclotopes: Tocyclotopes for signed graphs

 \section{Tocyclotopes for signed graphs}

 The goal of this section is to construct the signed tocyclotope and then compute its Ehrhart polynomial in terms of signed graph-theoretic data.
 We could define the signed tocyclotope as a lattice Gale dual of the signed acyclotope as explained in the previous section.
-However, we will take a slightly different route by first using a more combinatorial and concrete approach via bidirected network matrices.
-This will turn out to fit into our more general framework.
+However, there is a more combinatorial and concrete route via bidirected network matrices, which can be seen in analogy to the graphic case.
+This construction is in fact a special case of our more general framework in \Cref{sec:latticegaledual}, which will help us with the computation of the Ehrhart coefficients for the tocyclotopes.

 As mentioned in \Cref{ssec:signedgraphs}, oriented signed graphs are equivalent to bidirected graphs.
 Bidirected graphs were first defined by Edmonds and Johnson \cite{jack_edmonds_introduction_1967,jack_edmonds_matching_1970}.
-Appa and Kotnyek \cite{appakotnyek} studied a bidirectional generalization of network matrices.
-One of their central result, which we will use, are conditions on when the inverse of those matrices is integral.
+Appa and Kotnyek \cite{appakotnyek} studied a bidirectional analog of network matrices.
+One of their central results, which we will use, is conditions on when the duals of those matrices is integral.
 In general, those inverses are half-integral, a result that first appeared in \cite{bouchet_nowhere-zero_1983}.
 For more information see also the references in \cite{bolkerzaslavsky, bouchet_nowhere-zero_1983, kotnyek_generalization_2002}.

 From now on we want to assume that our (signed) graph is connected.
 If it is not connected, we can apply the following results to each of the connected components and then take the appropriate product; we will give more details in \Cref{wlogproducts} below.
 Additionally, we will assume that the incidence matrix $\bA_\sgraph \in \ZZ^{{\nn}\times \ned}$ has full rank, i.e., $\rank(\bA_\sgraph)=\nn$.
 If this is not the case then the signed graph is balanced and can hence be considered as an unsigned graph.